2023–2025 Sundhnúkur eruptions: April 2025 earthquakes

 Post-eruption analysis of the 1 April 2025 event, utilising satellite remote sensing data, identified the development of an extensive magmatic dike associated with the eruption.
-The dike’s northern terminus was observed to extend approximately 4 km beyond Keilir /is/, while geophysical data indicated shallow subsurface magma storage at a minimum depth of 1.5 km beneath the surface.
+The dike's northern terminus was observed to extend approximately 4 km beyond Keilir /is/, while geophysical data indicated shallow subsurface magma storage at a minimum depth of 1.5 km beneath the surface.
 A new graben (subsidence valley) formed north-east of Litla-Skógfell /is/ due to faulting above the dike.
 Svartsengi experienced over 25 cm of subsidence as magma drained into the dike, while GPS stations in Grindavík recorded up to 50 cm of fault displacement, though less severe than the graben formed during the January 2024 eruption.
 By 4 April, seismicity along the dike had fallen from roughly 100 small earthquakes per hour at its peak to about 20–30 per hour, although low‑level microseismic activity persisted.
 During the early phase of the event, seismicity clustered at the north-eastern terminus of the intrusion, indicating the potential for magma to breach the surface there.
 However, as pressure declined over time, the likelihood of surface breakthrough diminished.
 A swarm of six earthquakes, each exceeding a magnitude of 3.0, occurred near Trölladyngja /is/ and has been attributed to stress adjustments associated with the intrusion formation.
 In the April event, the largest earthquake reached a magnitude of 5.3 on the south-westernmost part of the Reykjanes Peninsula (part of stress adjustments), while the most significant quake in populated areas registered a magnitude of 3.9.

 A few days after the event, GPS data showed renewed uplift beneath Svartsengi, indicating that magma recharge had resumed as it did following earlier eruptions in the series, but at a faster rate than before.
 Initially, scientists interpreted the evolving GPS displacement chart, along with other indicators, to suggest that magma inflow had stalled.
 However, the ongoing land uplift has challenged this view and underscored the uncertainty of long-term accumulation trends.
 Owing to its size, the seismic event has been compared with the magma intrusion of November 2023.
 Although it extended about 5 km longer—reaching a total length of 20 km—it was less than half as voluminous, with approximately 30 e6m3 of magma released from the Svartsengi chamber.
 The vast majority of the magma did not reach the surface.
-Measured by line of sight, the intrusion’s north-eastern terminus lay roughly 4 km south of Route 41 (Reykjanesbraut) and about 12 km west of the Capital Region boundary.
+Measured by line of sight, the intrusion's north-eastern terminus lay roughly 4 km south of Route 41 (Reykjanesbraut) and about 12 km west of the Capital Region boundary.
 Following the cessation of both the eruption and intrusion, the six pre-existing hazard zones in and around the Sundhnúkur area were gradually downgraded—from an initial highest classification of "very high hazard" to "considerable hazard".

+Further earthquakes into 2026

+Subsequent earthquake activity was associated with a further eruption on 16 July 2025, and then magma reaccumulation, manifested by uplift.